Explicit formulas for adiabatic elimination with fast unitary dynamics: Acknowledgment

 \section{Acknowledgment}

 The authors would like to thank Mazyar Mirrahimi, Jérémie Guillaud, Samuel Deléglise, Masaaki Tokieda, Lev-Arcady Sellem and other colleagues for useful discussions.
-This research has been funded by ANR grants HAMROQS and MECAFLUX (French Research Agency) and by Plan France 2030 through the project ANR-22-PETQ-0006.
-This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No. 884762).
+This research has been funded by ANR grants HAMROQS and MECAFLUX (French Research Agency), by Plan France 2030 through the project ANR-22-PETQ-0006, and by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No. 884762).